NBKRedSpy/STTE-WeaponTargetingColor/SteamReadMe.txt

 By default, only the "selected weapon" arc is changed.

+[h1]Steam Workshop[/h1]

+For Steam Users, subscribing to this mod does not install the mod.
+Follow Installation section instructions below to install.

 [h1]Compatibility[/h1]
 [list]
 [*]Some mods instruct the user to overwrite the game's original files.
 This mod may not be compatible with those mods.